rendercv/rendercv-app/docs/index.md

   ...
 ```

-1. If you want to change the phone number formatting in the output, see the `locale_catalog` field's `phone_number_format` key.
+1. If you want to change the phone number formatting in the output, see the `locale` field's `phone_number_format` key.
 2. The available social networks are: {{available_social_networks}}.

 None of the values above are required.
 You can omit any or all of them, and RenderCV will adapt to your input.
 These generic fields are used in the header of the CV.